tiuscia/cookieyes-background-overlay/README.md

 ### My scenario
-- SPA
+- SPA (Single Page Application)
-- vue.js
+- Vue.js
-- cookie yes with basic plan
+- CookieYes Plan: basic (paid)
-- Button: accept + save preference
+- Banner Buttons: accept + save preference

 ## Note
-if you have a reject button you will need to add a query selector for that
+if you have a reject button, you will need to add a query selector for that.